MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_DownloadFragmentSize -** Size of fragment(downloadable chunk of file), usually 3.5 MB

+  - **Data_DRGDisabledReason** - Value that maps to an enum indicating the reason the DRG stack was disabled during download for document open

+  - **Data_DRGSyncOpResult** - Value that maps to an enum indicating the DRG sync op result during document open

   - **Data\_ExcludedEmbeddedItems -** Number of zip parts that are excluded for first render

   - **Data\_ExcludedEmbeddedItemsSize -** Total size of zip parts that are excluded for first render